AwsGeek/lightsail-containers-nginx/README.md

    --power small \
    --scale 1
    ```
    The power and scale parameters specify the capacity of the container service.
-For a minimal flask app, little capacity is required.
+For the purposes of this guide, little capacity is required.

    The output of the create-container-service command indicates the state of the new service is "PENDING".
    ```